Chris1nexus/carlo/README.md

 proceed by creating a SimulationCfg object, and then adding new sensors to it

-Carla-simulator defines its coordinate frame as LEFT-HANDED:
+Mote: Carla-simulator defines its coordinate frame as LEFT-HANDED:

 + X is forward
 + Y is right